variableSoup/react-devFinder/README.md

     View the optimal layout for the app depending on their device's screen size (tablet view not supported) Search for GitHub users by their username
-    See relevant user information based on their search
+    See relevant user information based on their search Click the @ username link which brings the user to the profile on github

 ## Desktop Preview